itsAmeMario0o/bottle/README.md

 * each deployment will have a file loaded at `/etc/bottle/conf.yaml` with the client/server config
 * each deployment container will read the config file and set up the traffic streams
 * each deployment container will install and run a tetration sensor
-* each deployment container will create an annotation in Tetration (at the optional <scopename>)
+* each deployment container will create an annotation in Tetration (at the optional scopename)
 * all objects can be managed as usual kubernetes objects at this point

 ## Tips

 ### Remote VRF

-If you wish to assign the agents created by scenarios to a custom tenant, utilize remote vrf configuration on the cluster to assign the public addresses of the nodes in the kubernetes.
+If you wish to assign the agents created by scenarios to a custom scope, utilize remote vrf configuration on the cluster to assign the public addresses of the nodes in the kubernetes.

 ### Inspecting